braver/programmingfonts/blog.md

 # MonospaceTypewriter

-No distinct zero, 240 glyohs
+No distinct zero, 240 glyphs.
+A typewriter font does not a programmers font make, but a good typewriter font can be great for reading (and writing that blog in markdown).

 By **Manfred Klein Fonteria**
 *License: requires permission*